aparo/pyes/docs/guide/reference/api/search/request-body.rst

+.. _es-guide-reference-api-search-request-body:

 ============
 Request Body
 ============

-The search request can be executed with a search DSL, which includes the :doc:`Query DSL <.//guide/reference/query-dsl>`,  within its body.
+The search request can be executed with a search DSL, which includes the :ref:`Query DSL <es-guide-reference-api-search-guide-reference-query-dsl>`,  within its body.
 Here is an example:

 .. code-block:: js